christopherobin/mage/Contributing.md

 When you provide code, please also provide unit tests to prove that your code works.
 When you provide tests, you save others time and make a much more convincing case that your contribution has positive value.
-All tests can be found under `/test/server` (for pure Node.js tests) and `/test/browser` (for tests that are run by Phantom.js).
+All unit tests can be found in `/test/unit` (for pure Node.js tests) and integration tests, which simulate MAGE being tested as a middleware from an application, can be found in `/test/integration/test/tests`.

+### Testing existing apps with your changes

+You can test every MAGE application on GitHub that you have access to by using the following Make
+commands: `app-update`, `app-build`, `app-test`, `app-run`.
+For more information on how to use these, please [read the documentation](docs/Testing.md).
+You are encouraged to make sure existing applications don't break with the changes you introduce to MAGE.